If good P and Q are jointly demanded, an increase in the ...

 Joint demand is when you need two goods because they work together.
 If two goods are in joint demand they will have a high and negative cross elasticity of demand.
 This means a rise in the price of one will lead to a decrease in the demand for the other.
 Therefore option D is correct.
 An increase in the price of P, will lead to a decrease in the quantity demanded of Q.

-Which of the following is not a characteristics of money? ...
+Which of the following methods is most likely to lead an economy? ...